Skip to main content

 Planning a trip outside the United States?
 Travel clinics are a great resource for getting pre-travel health advice and vaccines for travelers.
 Travel clinics have doctors and nurses who specialize in travel health and vaccines.
 They may also stock vaccines that doctor’s offices and pharmacies don’t have.

 Always call a travel clinic before you go — you’ll need an appointment at most of them, and you may need to see a doctor before you get vaccinated.
-Use the resources below to find a travel clinic.
+You can visit this Centers for Disease Control and Prevention page to find a travel clinic near you.

 Only certain travel clinics stock the yellow fever vaccine, which is required to travel in some countries.
 If you need the yellow fever vaccine, find a clinic that offers the yellow fever vaccine.